Drop That Beat: The Best Bass Headphones in 2019

 - JVC HARX700 ($)

 There is a lot that goes into buying the perfect bass headphones.
-In the next section, I'll do a deep dive into my top selections and share a short buying guide.
+I’ll cover my top picks below.
+After that, we’ll do a deep dive into the things you should look for when buying the best bass headphones.

 As I noted in my guide to buying studio headphones, there is a lot of nuance to buying any pair of headphones.
 The problem is particularly acute in bass headphones where the robustness of the bass has to be balanced by the clarity of highs and mids.